USS Thetis Bay: Post-war

 On 28 May 1959, she was reclassified as a landing platform helicopter amphibious assault ship, and thus, received the hull symbol LPH-6.
 In August 1959, severe flooding, starting on 7 August, exacerbated by Typhoon Billie, which had earlier struck in July, killed more than a thousand people in Taiwan.
 Thus, Thetis Bay, which was serving with the Seventh Fleet at the time, was dispatched from Hong Kong on 12 August, proceeding to Taiwan to conduct relief operations.
 There, she used her 21 Marine Corps Sikorsky H-34s of Marine Helicopter Transport Squadron (Light) 261 (HMR(L)-261) to ferry aid and transport stranded civilians.
 She completed her mission on the noon of 20 August, at which point the helicopters had delivered a total of 1600540 lb of aid.
 In addition, the helicopters had ferried 850 passengers throughout the operation.

 Thetis Bay, in May 1960, took part in a training night assault landing at Camp Pendleton.
 During the operation, her helicopters carried 1,300 troops and 30 t of cargo to the objective area.
 This practice operation represented the first large-scale night landing of ground forces by helicopters based on board a carrier.
 She deployed to the western Pacific for the spring of 1961, and upon completing her tour and returning to Long Beach, she was transferred to the United States Atlantic Fleet.
 She arrived at Norfolk, Virginia, her new home port, in early December 1961.

 For the next three years, Thetis Bay operated along the Atlantic coast and in the Caribbean.
 In October 1962, during the height of the Cuban Missile Crisis, she proceeded into the naval "quarantine" area along with her helicopter contingent and a marine landing team, standing by for potential actions.
 In the spring of 1963, she ferried special aircraft required for President John F. Kennedy's planned visit to West Germany to Hamburg.
 In September 1963, she headed to Haiti, which had been affected by Hurricane Flora.
 She anchored off Port-au-Prince and launched Marine helicopters carrying medical aid and food supplies.

 Thetis Bay left Norfolk on 5 January 1964, heading to the Naval Inactive Ship Maintenance Facility in Philadelphia, Pennsylvania, for inactivation work, arriving there on 6 January.
 There, she was decommissioned, once again, joining the Philadelphia group of the Atlantic Reserve Fleet.
 She was struck from the Naval Vessel Register on 1 March 1964, and she was sold for scrapping in December 1964 to Peck Iron & Metal Co., Inc., headquartered at Portsmouth, Virginia.
 She was proposed to be transferred to the Spanish Navy, but the light aircraft carrier was sent in her place.
 She was ultimately broken up in 1966.
 Thetis Bay received one battle star for her World War II service.
-Her name plate is on display at Freedom Park, Omaha, Nebraska.
+Her name plate is on display at Freedom Park in Omaha, Nebraska.